Fearless or Fearful

 After I declared my choice to live life fearlessly, Annmarie, who was sitting to my left, suddenly said, "That's it, that's the name of our group, Fearless in India!"
 And that was our name for WhatsApp, Fearless in India.

 Needless to say, we had a wonderful two weeks of adventures and unforgettable memories such as a sunrise hot air balloon ride on the full moon which was Sonia's birthday on March 31.
 Annmarie's and Suzie's birthdays were, also, celebrated with a surprise banana split and surprise birthday cake on their special days.
 I celebrated my birthday in the railway station with a surprise chocolate cake while we were waiting for the overnight train to Varanasi.
-On the morning of April 8, we went to see the sunrise on the Ganges, I was able to say a prayer for Fay and left a memento in the sacred river.
+On the morning of April 8, we went to see the sunrise on the Ganges, I was able to say a prayer for my sister and left a memento in the sacred river.

 I returned home to NY, after traveling 28 hours, door to door, exhausted but exhilarated.
-The remaining two weeks in April were consumed by cleaning and emptying Fay's apartment where she had lived for 38 years.
+The remaining two weeks in April were consumed by cleaning and emptying my sister apartment where she had lived for 38 years.
 When it proved to be too difficult and overwhelming, I fell back on the memories of India, remembering the excitement and joy of the adventures that we had.
 I found myself looking at the photos I had taken, many times, as well as the photos taken by others on WhatsApp.
 A picture is absolutely worth a thousand words and the memories priceless.
-These memories truly sustained me as I moved forward with my niece Xian through the trials and tribulations that were before us.
+These memories truly sustained me as I moved forward with my niece through the trials and tribulations that were before us.
 This continued for another four months but we survived.